 Please note that, due to Home Office regulations, students who require a Student Route visa to study with us are not permitted to study online and can only choose face-to-face taught modules.

-Terms 1 & 2 (full-time) or 1-4 (part-time online)
+Terms 1 & 2 (full-time)

 In addition to a general induction to the programme, there is a two-week induction covering the key principles of the English legal system.
 This is compulsory for non-law students, but also open to students wanting a refresher in the fundamentals of the law of England and Wales.
 This would be useful for any student who has taken a considerable break from legal education.